 This study is best understood as a pilot for a future study with a demographically-valid sample.
 Still, the richness of the data suggests that Americans make nuanced policy distinctions, which depend on how proposals are packaged.
-There may be significant levels of support across the political spectrum for several reforms that could reduce the shortage of organs.
+We identify certain reforms that may enjoy broad-based support from across the political spectrum.

 Keywords: cadaveric organs, transplant, market for organs, organ shortages, policy, reformsAccepted Paper Series

 Date posted: September 7, 2013 ; Last revised: December 10, 2014